duraki/devist/README.md

   - You can create a deploy task to generate + move the file to your controller action
 * More reasons coming soon! :)

-## Themes (& theme contibution)
+## Themes (+ contribution)
 Refer to [devist-themes](https://github.com/stacklog/devist-themes) repository for themes contribution and documentation.

 Devist themes are developed by using standard API from compiled data.
 The compiler build themes upon `*.erb` binding.
 Currently, the project offers three built-in themes: *default*, *polar*, and *vicilog*.

 If you want to **contribute** to themes, please, do so in [devist-themes](https://github.com/stacklog/devist-themes) repository.
 To learn how to make own themes, please refer to our API.
-Fot better understanding, read the code of built-in themes.
+For better understanding, read the code of built-in themes.

 Here is small list of contribution guidelines regarding themes: